avestra/BrtForTe/README.md

 3 > type this command: cd BrtForTe/

 4 > and type this command: chmod +x BrtForTe.py

-- Note: if your not install mechanize library

-- you need to install mechanize library

-Using this command: pip install mechanize

 - download complete !